| Transect | Species count (richness) | Species |

 Overview

-Scores are calculated for three field measurements:
+Scores are calculated for three field measurements for each seagrass species:

-- Blade Length — average blade length in cm
+- Blade Length: average blade length in cm

-- Short Shoot Density — shoots per m²
+- Short Shoot Density: shoots per m²

 Step 1: The Consensus Species List